 The ankle is one of the most commonly injured joints in sports and exercise.
-Some ankle injuries are not serious.
+Sometimes an ankle injury is not serious.
 They can resolve with short periods of rest and other non-surgical treatments.
 Others require surgery, and they can lead to long absences from activities.
 This article describes some of the common injuries around the ankle that athletes and athletic people often suffer.

 Inversion injuries (rolling your ankle) to the ankle can injure the ligaments on the lateral side (side away from the midline of the body) of the ankle.
 The resulting ankle sprain can be a mild injury that causes only a few days or 1-2 weeks out of sports.
 More severe ankle sprains can keep an athlete out for 4 to 6 weeks.
 Surgery is usually unnecessary for an acute ankle sprain.
 Ice, rest, wearing an ankle brace, taping the ankle, and physical therapy are some of the non-surgical treatments used to help an athlete return to play.